Lvatource/Assembler/README.md

 # Assembler
-An assembler written in c, made for an assembly version we were given in university.
+An assembler written in C, made for an assembly version we were given in university.